nee1k/producer/README.md

 - The subsequent commands manage a specific container named `producer`, ensuring it's removed if it already exists, then rebuilt and run with specific volume and name settings.

 ### Configuration
 Explain how to configure the application through the `config.ini` file.
 Mention the different sections and settings that can be adjusted to customize the application behavior.

-### Usage

-Provide examples of how to use the application.
-Include any relevant commands, as well as descriptions of any outputs and how to interpret them.

 ## Built With